Ruby O'Donnell

-Ruby O'Donnell (born 26 October 2000) is an English actress.
-Since 2013, O'Donnell has portrayed the role of Peri Lomax in the Channel 4 soap opera Hollyoaks.
-For her portrayal of Peri, she won the award for Best Young Actor at the 2016 British Soap Awards.
+Ruby Victoria O'Donnell (born 26 October 2000) is an English actress.
+From 2013 to 2025, O'Donnell portrayed the role of Peri Lomax in the Channel 4 soap opera Hollyoaks.
+She also won the award for Best Young Performance at the 2016 British Soap Awards.

 Early and personal life

 O'Donnell was born in Warrington and grew up in Appleton.
 She has two brothers.
 She attended Grappenhall Heys Primary School and then Bridgewater High School.
 She took acting classes at Little Stars Stage School.
-Since 2019, O'Donnell has been in a relationship with professional rugby player Sam Halsall.
+From 2019 to 2023, O'Donnell was in a relationship with professional rugby player Sam Halsall.
+In July 2024, O'Donnell confirmed that she was dating her Hollyoaks co-star Nathaniel Dass.